hideyosh1/replmower/README.md

 # replmower
 supermower but good: a commandline curses game

+## how to install
+clone the repo to the folder of your choice, create a folder called bin, then run make. if compiling with `make fastdebug` or `make clean` or `make release` you have to copy maps.json to the bin. do remember to run supermower.exe in the directory bin: that is, you `cd bin` and then do `./supermower.exe`.
+## music
+tbh i would enjoy having some music but i think gershwin and bartok (my favorites for game music) aren't public domain yet
 ## what even is this?
 supermower is just a for fun game project inspired by old school character cell games and an earlier console game i made it's in beta rn